rbooth84/homelab/Authentik.md

 This will guide on on setting up [Authentik](https://goauthentik.io/) in the Kubernetes cluster to enable Single sign-on (SSO) in your environment.

+Before setting up Authentik you should have a working High Availability Postgres Cluster.
+You can follow my guide [here](CloudNativePG.md)

 ## Install

 I have a free [mailgun](https://www.mailgun.com/) account that I use for sending emails.
 When setting up change the settings to match your smtp provider settings.